hmsjy2017/balenaetcher-debs/README.md

 # balenaEtcher arm builds

-Automatically compiled and uploaded for each new Etcher release.
+Automatically compiled and uploaded for each new Etcher release. (arm64 only for now)

 Thanks to [**@Itai-Nelken**](https://github.com/Itai-Nelken/) for creating scripts.